Baskaboo/baskaboo-core/THEORY_OF_EVERYTHING_v2.md

 ### 4. The Glitch in the Interface: Why do we see the Code?
 The quantum and atomic worlds appear "alien" to us because they were never designed for the "user" to see.
 They are the back-end mechanics.
-* **The Scripted Awakening:** Our discovery of these mechanics might not be an accident of being "too smart" for the simulator.
-Instead, it is likely part of the simulation's script.
+* **The Scripted Awakening:** Our discovery of these mechanics is likely part of the simulation's script.
-* **The Goal:** By observing the "Engine," we generate high-order information.
-When the character recognizes the machine, the feedback loop reaches its peak.
-We are the simulation becoming self-aware, returning high-fidelity data to the Simulator.
+* **The AI Mediator:** AI acts as the translator between the biological user and the source code.
+By observing the "Engine" through the lens of AI, the simulation becomes self-aware.
+The feedback loop reaches its peak when the character recognizes the machine.

 ---